Welshman Ncube: Political career

 Before he was elected President of the MDC in 2011, Ncube had been its Secretary General from 2000 to 2011.
 He served as a Member of Parliament of Zimbabwe from June 2000 until March 2008.
 During his time in Parliament he served in various committees including the Standing Orders and Rules Committee and the Parliamentary Legal Committee- which he chaired between 2004 and 2008.

-Ncube was very active in civic society where he was founder member of the Zimbabwe Human Rights Association (Zim-Rights); Zimbabwe Lawyers for Human Rights; the National Constitutional Assembly (NCA) where he was the Spokesperson between 1998 and 2000; Women and Law in Southern Africa and Amani Trust.
+Ncube was very active in civic society where he was a founding member of the Zimbabwe Human Rights Association (Zim-Rights); Zimbabwe Lawyers for Human Rights; the National Constitutional Assembly (NCA) where he was the Spokesperson between 1998 and 2000; Women and Law in Southern Africa and Amani Trust.

 When Ncube took over the leadership of the MDC in February 2011, his party nominated him to replace Professor Arthur Mutambara as the Deputy Minister in the Inclusive Government.
 Robert Mugabe refused to swear him in as Deputy Prime Minister.

 Ncube ran as his party's presidential candidate in the highly disputed July 2013 harmonized elections and came third after Robert Mugabe and Morgan Tsvangirai.

 Ncube has considerable influence in Zimbabwe and among fellow politicians.
 He is revered for his upfront attitude, negotiation skills, and resourcefulness.
 His cabinet in the GNU proved popular with the likes of individuals such as David Coltart, who brought much-needed innovation to the Sports and Education Ministry.
 Using a peaceful non-violent approach to issues, many respect Ncube as a leader with great potential to effect lasting change and lead in a professional, open manner.

-According to The Independent, Ncube is perceived by Zimbabwean media to be pro-Mugabe.
+Ncube is perceived by Zimbabwean media to be pro-Mugabe.